josephjacobmorris/learnings/SystemDesign/Micro-services_Architecture.md

 ### Event Sourcing Pattern

 In the write database , the data stored is the events .
-The adavantage is that events can be replayed
+The adavantage is that events can be replayed.

+## m8s Transcation Pattern

+### Saga Pattern

+* Choreograhy Saga Pattern

+* Orchestration Sage Pattern

+### Outbox Pattern